 There are extraordinary young women from around the world who have achieved notable accomplishments at a relatively young age.
 We highlight eight of these amazing young women who are changing the world and inspiring others along the way.

 Maria Toorpakai Wazir

-Joséphine Goube, 27, from France, knows she’s young, but will not be intimidated: “My dad always taught me to treat everybody equally, so I’m not easily impressed.”
+Joséphine Goube, born in 1988 in France, will not be intimidated: “My dad always taught me to treat everybody equally, so I’m not easily impressed.”
 She is Director of Partnerships at Migreat; a startup company that assists individuals with navigating the immigration and integration process.
 Since 2012, Migreat has secured $6 million in funding and helps two million refugees monthly.
 She was named Expert on Immigration for the European Commission.
 In April 2016, Joséphine was hired as COO of Techfugees, a “social enterprise coordinating the international tech community’s response to the needs of Refugees.”

 Sarahi Espinoza Salamanca

-Sarahi Espinoza Salamanca, 26 is a former undocumented student from Mexico living in California.
+Sarahi Espinoza Salamanca, born in 1989, is a former undocumented student from Mexico living in California.
 She founded DREAMers Road Map, a mobile application that helps link undocumented students with scholarship opportunities.
 Sarahi says, “I was a DREAMer myself, so I took that opportunity and created an app.”
 Eventually, she would like to expand DRM to include a mentorship program between college and high school students.

 Young women are making global contributions in inspiring and empowering ways in a multitude of sectors: education, business, industry, commerce and sport.
 They are changing the way society views women, and the way women view themselves.